 The things “that are seen” are the world, the outer man, such as poverty, want, care persecution, trials, the physical and material things of this life (Matthew 6:24-34).

 The things, which we cannot see, are related to the Kingdom of God, which are invisible, spiritual, the heavenly, without limitations of time and space.
 It includes the joy that will one day be the believers when he enters, and claims his inheritance in heaven.

 The visible world is temporary, while the unseen is eternal.

-What is the worse thing that can happen to you in this life?
+What is the worst thing that can happen to you in this life?
 Many people would say a slow, long, lingering death.
 None of us would prefer that kind of separation of the body and the spirit.
 If we had our choice we would prefer a sudden, painless deliverance.

 The apostle Paul said, “To me, to live is Christ, and to die is gain.”
 The Living Bible paraphrased, “For to me to live is Christ, and to die is better yet” (Philippians 1:21).
 “For to me, living is Christ and dying is gain” (NET).

 On one occasion when the apostle Paul contemplated death he wrote, “For we know that if the earthly tent which is our house is torn down, we have a building from God, a house not made with hands, eternal in the heavens” (2 Corinthians 5:1).
 These verses follow-up on 2 Cor.
 4:17-18.

 The apostle Paul reminds us of Jesus in John 14:1-3 where He prepares His disciples for His approaching death the next day.
 After He died and rose from the dead, He ascended into heaven, and is preparing a place for us.

 Jesus Christ has conquered our greatest enemy, therefore lesser things in this life, should cause us minimal distraction.